dfki-ric/gh-landing-page-template/README.md

+# ⚠️ Do not embed youtube videos, as this seems to conflict with DSGVO ⚠️

 # Landing Page Generator for Publications
 This Repository contains a bash script to generate landing pages for publications using `pandoc`.
 These are minimalistic and consist only of a single `.html` file that can conveniently be hosted (e.g. using github pages).